Skip to main content

 • Having a pending PR application does not prevent a visitor visa application, but it may make the officer scrutinize intent to leave more carefully

-• Always consult a licensed immigration lawyer before entering Canada as a visitor while an outland application is pending
+• Consider getting advice from a licensed immigration lawyer or CICC consultant before entering Canada as a visitor while an outland application is pending

-Our $149.99 pathway report provides a personalized recommendation based on your family situation, timeline, and whether work authorization matters.
+Our $79.99 immigration overview provides a detailed overview based on your family situation, timeline, and whether work authorization matters.

 Frequently Asked Questions